-If you already hold a Queensland liquor licence and want to change or extend your licence temporarily, you will need to apply for a permit.
+If you already hold a Queensland liquor licence and want to change or extend your licence temporarily, you will need to apply for a permit or approval.

 The following permits are available under the Liquor Act 1992 and the Wine Industry Act 1994.